How to Recycle Textiles Without Leaving Home in Perth

 What You Can Recycle at Home

 Textile recycling collection in Perth covers more than just clothes.
-You can include items such as bed linen, curtains, towels, tablecloths and even soft toys.
+You can include items such as bed linen, curtains, towels, tablecloths, and even soft toys.
 Before collection, make sure fabrics are clean and dry to keep the recycling process efficient.
 If you have items still in good condition, consider separating them for donation to local op shops or charities first.

 How Polyclo Supports Textile Recycling in WA